How to Do a Parasite Cleanse Safely and Effectively

 However, if your test shows the following protozoan parasites, you can relax—they’re not generally considered harmful:

-Blastocystis hominis has mixed research behind it, some of which shows harm, and some of which doesn’t.
-Seek medical advice to be sure about this one, especially if you’re having symptoms [4, 10].
+Blastocystis parasites have mixed research behind them, some of which shows harm, and some of which doesn’t 10.
+Seek medical advice to be sure about these, especially if you’re having symptoms.

-When I was in college, I dealt with health issues related to a parasite in my gut, so I know firsthand how much trouble they can cause.
-But, I still want to caution against focusing entirely on clearing parasites when trying to improve gut symptoms.
+When I was in college, I dealt with health issues related to parasites in my gut, so I know firsthand how much trouble they can cause.
+However, I want to caution you against focusing entirely on clearing parasites when trying to improve your gut symptoms.

-When it comes to getting rid of any harmful protozoan parasites, the most important thing is to improve the health of the gut as a whole.
-With my clients, my goal is to create a gut environment that supports beneficial microorganisms that make the gut unwelcoming to parasites.
+When it comes to getting rid of harmful protozoan parasites, the most important thing is to improve the health of the gut as a whole.
+With my clients, my goal is to create a gut environment that supports beneficial microbes that make the gut unwelcoming to parasites.

-Living near intestinal cells, dendritic cells are immune cells that watch out for pathogens [13].
-Once dendritic cells encounter foreign invaders, such as parasites, they initiate an immune response and help prevent a similar infection in the future [13, 14].
-Dendritic cells may even cooperate with beneficial gut bacteria—including those introduced as probiotics—to reduce inflammation [15].
+Dendritic cells live throughout the intestinal tract to watch for pathogens 12.
+Once dendritic cells encounter foreign invaders, such as parasites, they initiate an immune response and help prevent a similar infection in the future 12 13.
+Dendritic cells may even cooperate with beneficial gut bacteria—including those introduced as probiotics—to reduce inflammation 14.

-A harmful intestinal parasite that colonizes the gut can disrupt the microbiome and immune system enough to cause disease [12, 16].
-At that point, medical intervention with pharmaceuticals is often necessary to get rid of the parasite.
+A harmful intestinal parasite that colonizes the gut can disrupt the microbiome and immune system enough to cause serious illness.
+At that point, a medical intervention with pharmaceuticals is often necessary to get rid of the parasite.

 The good news is that eating a therapeutic diet and taking probiotics can support the healthy gut microbes during drug treatment.
 The greater the gut support, the more likely the body will be able to help kill the parasites and reject them more quickly if they return.